-The Council on Foundations, CMF’s national partner, defines a foundation as “an entity that supports charitable activities by making grants to unrelated organizations or institutions or to individuals for scientific, educational, cultural, religious, or other charitable purposes.
+A foundation is “an entity that supports charitable activities by making grants to unrelated organizations or institutions or to individuals for scientific, educational, cultural, religious or other charitable purposes.
 While foundations are often primarily engaged in grantmaking activities, some may engage in their own direct charitable activities or programs.”

 What are the different types of foundations?

 Foundations are broadly categorized as either a private foundation or a public foundation.

 Private foundations are generally financially supported by one or a small handful of sources—an individual, a family or a corporation — and programs are managed by their own board of trustees or directors.
 Most private foundations must pay out at least 5% of their assets each year in the form of grants and operating charitable activities; a private operating foundation instead must carry out its own charitable purposes.
 Private foundations include corporate foundations, family foundations and independent foundations.
 All private foundations are 501(c)(3) organizations.

 Public charities include a wide variety of charitable organizations; charities that primarily make grants are commonly referred to as public foundations.
 Most of these foundations are publicly supported charities, meaning they receive their funds from multiple sources, which may include private foundations, individuals, government agencies and fees they charge for charitable services they provide.
 And, they must continue to seek money from diverse sources in order to retain status as a public charity.
 Public foundations include community foundations, public charities and community college foundations.
 These public foundations are 501(c)(3) organizations.

 What are the different types of foundations represented in CMF’s membership?